lcurry/openshift-amq/README.md

 ## Create certificates for AMQ Broker

 The procedure in this section shows how to configure one-way Transport Layer Security (TLS) to secure a broker-client connection.
 In one-way TLS, only the broker presents a certificate.
 This certificate is used by the client to authenticate the broker.
-Although only the broker presents certificates in one-way TLS, the deployment requires you create two secrets in Openshift (steps described below) that contain the server-side broker certificates - one secret holds certs associated with connection from messaging clients AMQP(s), and another secret will hold certs associated with for client connections to the admin console (HTTPs).
+Although only the broker presents certificates in one-way TLS, the deployment requires you create two secrets in Openshift (steps described below) that contain the server-side broker certificates - one secret holds certs associated with connection from messaging clients AMQP(s), and another secret will hold certs associated with client connections to the admin console (HTTPs).

 Red Hat Documentation is here for crating a self-signed cert and configuring a secret to hold the cert at the broker.
 https://access.redhat.com/documentation/en-us/red_hat_amq_broker/7.10/html-single/deploying_amq_broker_on_openshift/index#proc-br-configuring-one-way-tls_broker-ocp

 You may follow the above instructions "Configuring one-way TLS" to create your own self-signed certs.
-Note self-signed certs should be used for Development environment only, and not recommended for production.
+Note self-signed certs should be used for Development environment only, and not recommended for production, and may present problems in the browser related to connecting to insecure site.

 Note when you issue the 'oc create secret generic <secret name>' to create the secret that holds the certs in Openshift, the name of the secrets should match the 'sslSecret' specified in two places in the 'ActiveMQArtemis_broker.yaml' file.

 For a production deployment, you will likely want to use a real certificate created in Venafi.
-The instructions for creating cert are included here, as well as reference scripts to create certs through Venafi API are included in this repo.
+The instructions for creating cert are included here, as well as a reference python [script](scrip/get_venafi_cert.py) to create certs through Venafi API are included in this repo.

 ## Information on certificate SAN

-When requesting certificate for the AMQ Broker use the following names below as the Common Name when creating the certificate.
-The following applies and will be specific based on your \<broker-name\> and \<your-namespace\>.
-Broker name is found in the yaml [file](/amq-broker/ActiveMQArtemis_broker.yaml) used to create the broker, and namespace is the project name you are deploying into.
+When creating certificate for the AMQ Broker, use the following names as Common Name (CN) when creating the certificate.
+The value will be specific based on your \<broker-name\> and \<your-namespace\>.
+Broker name is selected when you apply the CR yaml [file](/amq-broker/ActiveMQArtemis_broker.yaml) used to create the broker, and namespace is the Openshift project name you are deploying into.
 > Note: To keep it simple, we will make the namespace name and broker name the same.

 |                 |  Common Name | Subject Alternative Names  |